Edward Felten: SDMI lawsuits

 Felten's team developed a scientific paper explaining the methods used by his team in defeating the SDMI watermarks.
 Planning to present the paper at the Fourth International Information Hiding Workshop of 2001 in Pittsburgh, Felten was threatened with legal action by SDMI, the Recording Industry Association of America (RIAA), and Verance Corporation, under the terms of the DMCA, on the argument that one of the technologies his team had broken was currently in use in the market.
 Felten withdrew the presentation from the workshop, reading a brief statement about the threats instead.
 SDMI and other copyright holders denied that they had ever threatened to sue Felten.
 However, SDMI appears to have threatened legal action when spokesman Matt Oppenheim warned Felten in a letter that "any disclosure of information gained from participating in the Public Challenge....could subject you and your research team to actions under the Digital Millennium Copyright Act.".
+This has been described as a case of censorship by copyright.

 Felten, with help from the Electronic Frontier Foundation, sued the groups, requesting a declaratory judgement ruling that their publication of the paper would be legal.
 The case was dismissed for a lack of standing.

 Felten presented his paper at the USENIX security conference in 2001.

 The United States Department of Justice has offered Felten and other researchers assurances that the DMCA does not threaten their work and stated that the legal threats against them were invalid.